super-linter/super-linter/docs/DEVELOPMENT.md

 - `make fix-codebase`: Automatically fixes linting and formatting issues.
 - `make test`: Runs the complete test suite.
 To run a specific subset of tests, you can use `make help` to find the relevant targets.
+- `make open-shell-super-linter-container`: Opens an interactive shell in the Super-linter container.

 The implementation of the Make targets of this project that use Docker to run tests in isolated environments assumes that you can